rd003/blog/content/posts/composition-what-why-and-when.md

 Composition is when an object is composed of one or more objects.
 Use **composition** if you want to reuse the functionality of a class and do not want subtype polymorphism.
 If you need to reuse the functionality of a class and you also want to use subtype polymorphism then consider the **inheritance.**

 [**Understanding Aggregation: How It Differs from Composition**
 Aggregation is when an object is made up of one or more objects, but those objects can live outside the main object.
-It…]()

-TODO: define links
+It…](/posts/aggregation-in-oops)

 [Canonical link](https://medium.com/@ravindradevrani/composition-what-why-and-when-aa43cebb3494)